-Leon Junge is an interaction and motion designer based in Munich.
+Leon Junge is an interaction and motion designer based in Zurich.
 In his work he focuses on exploring new visualities by merging design with the latest technological tools.
 Through his critical approach he tries to find the right questions about problems of society and our global future.

 IKARUS, 2023